yl3im/motobm/README.md

 will create XML zone file(s) with all repeaters for 70cm band with 6 digit ID (real repeaters, not just hotspots) 100 kilometers around Stockholm.

+In case your latitude and/or longitude have negative values, please refer them this way to avoid errors:

+`./motobm.py -n 'Minneapolis' -b uhf -t gps -lat 44.9570 -lon " -93.2780" -6`

+or

+`./motobm.py -n 'Minneapolis' -b uhf -t gps -lat 44.9570 -lon=-93.2780 -6`

 While creating zone file(s) the script will also output the list of found repeaters like this:

 ```